bacdillon/AutomationPlayground/PowerPlatform/My Budgee/README.md

 **Tech stack:** Power Apps (Canvas App) · Power Automate · Outlook · Dataverse/SharePoint (data source)

----

 ## Overview

-Manually tracking expenses via spreadsheets or email threads makes it hard to enforce budgets, chase down missing receipts, or keep a clear audit trail of who approved what. **My Budgee Expense Tracker** solves this with a guided, receipt-backed submission flow, automated email notifications for approvers, and a full correction loop for rejected requests — all without leaving Power Apps.
+Manually tracking expenses via spreadsheets or email threads makes it hard to enforce budgets, chase down missing receipts, or keep a clear audit trail of who approved what. **My Budgee Expense Tracker** solves this with a guided, receipt backed submission flow, automated email notifications for approvers, and a full correction loop for rejected requests — all without leaving Power Apps.

 ## Solution Structure